bigoshunane/Pewlett-Hackard-Analysis-Data-Modeling/EmployeeSQL/Data_Modeling/Data_Engineering.md

 dept_no set to CHAR(5) since dept_no values always set at 'dXYZ' values and does not deviate from length of 4

-gender set to CHAR(1) since value is either 'M' or 'F'
+sex set to CHAR(1) since value is either 'M' or 'F'